tomasa22/public/README.md

 # public

-here will be files for courses etc.
+here will be files for courses, assignments etc.